drduh/macOS-Security-and-Privacy-Guide/README.md

 See the manual pages for `audit`, `praudit`, `audit_control` and other files in `/etc/security`

-**Note** although `man audit` says the `-s` flag will synchronize the audit configuration, it is actually necessary to reboot for changes to take effect.
+**Note** although `man audit` says the `-s` flag will synchronize the audit configuration, it appears necessary to reboot for changes to take effect.

 See articles on [ilostmynotes.blogspot.com](http://ilostmynotes.blogspot.com/2013/10/openbsm-auditd-on-os-x-these-are-logs.html) and [derflounder.wordpress.com](https://derflounder.wordpress.com/2012/01/30/openbsm-auditing-on-mac-os-x/) for more information.